xubingyue/avocadodb/README_maintainers.md

 Then you can choose between three choices:

-1. Build all arangodb related files:
+1. Build all avocadodb related files:

   * `grunt`

-2. Build all arangodb related files, including libraries.
-This should always be used when we offer a new major release of arangodb.
+2. Build all avocadodb related files, including libraries.
+This should always be used when we offer a new major release of avocadodb.

   * `grunt deploy`

-3. Live build arangodb related files, when a file has been changed.
+3. Live build avocadodb related files, when a file has been changed.
 This task does not include the minifying process.

   * `grunt watch`